October 28, 2015

 Lovers of the great outdoors will have many options in Houston and nearby Galveston Island, which is another 40 minutes south of the Johnson Space Centre.
 An overnight stay here gives visitors just enough time to visit the beaches, boardwalk, Moody Gardens and terrific seafood restaurants.
 Stay at the stunning and historic Hotel Galvez.
 Back in Houston, one of the most unique activities is the nightly emergence of 250,000 bats at dusk from under the Waugh Drive Bridge, located over Buffalo Bayou between Allen Parkway and Memorial Drive.
 The best views are from a boat.

 Luxury accommodations (and affordable rooms, too) can be found in a variety of Houston hotels.
-The JW Marriott Houston is one of the newest and within easy reach of world-renowned shopping at Houston Galleria, along with the Westin Oaks Houston and Royal Sonesta.
-Hotel Icon, meanwhile, is an architectural marvel in a former bank building dating back to 1911.
+The JW Marriott Houston is one of the newest and within easy reach of world-renowned shopping at Houston Galleria, along with the Royal Sonesta and Hotel Icon, meanwhile, is an architectural marvel in a former bank building dating back to 1911.
 The Houstonian Hotel is home to a spectacular spa and health club, while Lancaster Hotel is located near the expansive Downtown Theatre District.
 For those wanting a more intimate experience, La Colombe d’Or Hotel & Restaurant is set in a historic mansion, one of the smallest luxury hotels in the world.

 In addition to the Houston Theatre District, which is home to nine different arts organisations housed across multiple world-class venues, the Houston Museum District is an association of more than 20 museums, galleries and cultural centres.